 The Master Gardeners of Hamilton County, in association with the University of Tennessee

-Admission is $5 for adults; children 12 and under are fee.
+Admission is $5 for adults; children 12 and under are free.
 Free parking is available.
 For more information, go to the MGHC website: https://mghc.org/mghc-fall-garden-festival/.

 "Proceeds from the Fall Festival support our Scholarship Fund and Community Garden Grants program.
-We know that many people turned

 "We know that interest in gardening has grown in recent years.
 Our mission is 'We Teach You How,' and we look forward to meeting and educating the many interested gardeners in our area.”